 For example, you can add a tag to users for completing a particular course on your eLearning site.
 Then, you can send them better suggestions for their next course.

 You can automate the entire process using Uncanny Automator.
 Here the trigger will be the user completes the course and the action will be adding a MailChimp tag to the user.

 Uncanny Automator makes it really easy to send new blog posts to a MailChimp list automatically.
 Also, you can use it to add a user to your list or add a tag to a user.
 And the best part is you can use the free version of the plugin to automate various MailChimp tasks.

-The free version offers 1,000 free credits to test the premium integrations.
+The free version offers 250 free app credits to test app integrations.
 Each time a recipe passes data to another system, it uses 1 credit.
-You can track your credits by going to the Automator -> Dashboard page on your WordPress admin panel.
+You can track your app credits by going to the Automator -> Dashboard page on your WordPress admin panel.

-Once you use up the free credits, you can upgrade to the premium version for unlimited usage.
-The premium version also allows you to schedule your actions and provides all the available triggers and actions.
+Once you use up the free credits, you can upgrade to the premium version for unlimited usage!
+The premium version also allows you to schedule your actions and give you access to all triggers and actions.

 Do you’ve any questions on how to send new blog posts to a MailChimp list automatically?
 Please feel free to comment below!